 Out of all the products I purchased in 2018, the Mini Lila is the product I regret buying the most.
 The eyeshadows in this palette have no staying power.
 They are not pigmented.
 The shadows fade and crease within a matter of hours.
 The colorful matte shades are dry.
 Overall, this palette was too expensive given the poor quality.
 Click here to read a review of a much better Natasha Denona Palette.

 I want to love the Viseart Grand Pro Volume I, but I don’t reach for this palette.
-I don’t reach for all-matte eyeshadow palettes.
-I should have realized that this palette may not have been a good investment.
+Moreover, I don’t typically reach for all-matte eyeshadow palettes.
+Therefore, I should have realized that this palette may not have been a good investment.

 Are the shadows in this palette bad?
-No – the neutral shadows in this palette essentially blend themselves.
-They are creamy, buttery, and easy to build up.
+No. The neutral shadows in this palette essentially blend themselves.
+In fact, they are creamy, buttery, and easy to build up.
 However, the colorful shades in the palette are dry and hard to build on the eye.
 The darker shades blend away into nothing.
 Read my full review of the Viseart Grande Pro Volume I.

-Sadly, the Viseart Grande Pro Volume I is a product I regret buying.
-I would be open to trying another palette from the brand, but I regret spending so much money on a palette.
+Sadly, the Viseart Grande Pro Volume I is a beauty product I regret buying.
+That being said, I am open to trying another palette from the brand.
+However, I regret spending so much money on this palette.
 Ultimately, I decluttered this product.

-Price tag can be a factor that leads me to regret purchases, but affordable products can be just as disappointing.
-Many products I regret buying this past year came from the drugstore.
+Price tag can be a factor that impacts my feelings on beauty products.
+However, affordable products can be just as disappointing.
+In fact, many products I regret buying come from the drugstore.
 Often times, I don’t use the same discernment when purchasing affordable products as I do when buying prestige goodies.
+As a result, I experience more beauty purchase regrets.

 Ummm, why was this foundation so hyped up?